Corporate website of Orient Corporation

 Financial Education and Industry-Academia-Government Collaboration

-In cooperation with diverse external stakeholders including financial educational institutions, other educational institutions and research institutions, we conduct various educational and awareness-raising activities related to finance.
-Specifically, we have contributed to enhancing financial literacy of customers and the youth through actions such as initiatives toward next-generation education, public lectures toward prevention of multiple debts, and disclosure of content for new adults on a website.
+Specifically, we have contributed to enhancing the financial literacy of customers and the youth through actions such as initiatives toward next-generation education, public lectures aimed at the prevention of multiple debts, and disclosure of content for new adults on the website.

 Financial Education